José Donoso: Early life

-In 1945 he traveled to the southernmost part of Chile and Argentina, where he worked on sheep farms in the province of Magallanes.
-Two years later, he finished high school and signed up to study English in the Institute of Teaching in the Universidad de Chile (University of Chile).
-In 1949, thanks to a scholarship from the Doherty Foundation, he changed to studying English literature at Princeton University, where he studied under such professors as R. P. Blackmur, Lawrence Thompson and Allan Tate.
+In 1945 he traveled to the southernmost parts of Chile and Argentina, where he worked on sheep farms in the province of Magallanes.
+Two years later, he finished high school and signed up to study English at the Institute of Teaching in the Universidad de Chile.
+In 1949, thanks to a scholarship from the Doherty Foundation, he went to study English literature at Princeton University, where he studied under such professors such as R. P. Blackmur, Lawrence Thompson and Allan Tate.
 The Princeton magazine, MSS, published his first two stories, both written in English: "The Blue Woman" (1950) and "The Poisoned Pastries" (1951).
-Donoso graduated with a Bachelor of Arts in English from Princeton in 1951 after completing a senior thesis titled "The Elegance of Mind of Jane Austen.
-An Interpretation of Her Novels Through the Attitudes of Heroines."
+Donoso graduated with a Bachelor of Arts in English from Princeton in 1951 after completing a senior thesis titled "The Elegance of Mind of Jane Austen: An Interpretation of Her Novels Through the Attitudes of Heroines."

 Career

 In 1951, he traveled to Mexico and Central America.
-He then returned to Chile and in 1954 started teaching English at the Universidad Católica (Catholic University) and in the Kent School.
+He then returned to Chile and in 1954 started teaching English at the Universidad Católica and in the Kent School.